 Don Wuori also joined in 1986, and the firm became Philips Wuori Long.
 As the firm grew, as did diversity and the breadth of design excellence in planning, urban design and landscape architecture.
 Bruce Hemstock (1997) and Chris Sterry (2002) joined as principal partners, the firm’s name evolved to reflect the broad partnership and our increasingly diverse work.
 Expanding into new project types—including urban design and planning—we set a foundation for the future.

-In 2016 we celebrated 40 years of PWL Partnership.
-Our lasting success, just like the longevity of our projects, is the result of fresh, adaptive practices, our expertise in stakeholder engagement, and our willingness to take calculated risks that strengthen the environment and surrounding communities.
+With 40 years of experience behind us, PWL understands how to grow a successful organization, especially within today’s global challenges.
+Our firm, just like the longevity of our projects, is the result of fresh, adaptive practices, our expertise in stakeholder engagement, and our willingness to take calculated risks that strengthen the environment and surrounding communities.
 We are amazed at the ways our talented, mindful team finds new strategies to incorporate sustainability and make life better for project neighbours.
 Our ongoing evolution and boundary-pushing design will continue to define landscapes for another 40 years, and beyond.

 Selected Award Winning Projects